Fast confidence bounds for the false discovery proportion over a path of hypotheses: Introduction

-This is the main contribution of the present paper: a new and fast algorithm computing the curve \(\left(V^*_{\mathfrak{R}}(S_t)\right)_{t\in\mathbb{N}_m}\) for a nested path of selection sets, that is presented in Section~\ref{sec-fast-curve}.
-An additional algorithm that can speed up computations both for the single-evaluation algorithm and the new curve-evaluation algorithm is also presented, in Section~\ref{sec-pruning}.
-A detailed example illustrating how the new algorithms work is provided in Section~\ref{sec-example}, and the proof that the fast algorithm indeed computes correctly the curve is in Section~\ref{sec-proof}.
+This is the main contribution of the present paper: a new and fast algorithm (Algorithm~\ref{algo-formal-curve}) computing the curve \(\left(V^*_{\mathfrak{R}}(S_t)\right)_{t\in\mathbb{N}_m}\) for a nested path of selection sets, that is presented in Section~\ref{sec-fast-curve}.
+An additional pruning algorithm, that can speed up computations both for the single-evaluation algorithm and the new curve-evaluation algorithm, is also presented in Section~\ref{sec-pruning}.
+Notably, a detailed example illustrating how the new algorithms work is provided in Section~\ref{sec-example}.
 In Section~\ref{sec-notation}, all necessary notation and vocabulary is re-introduced, most of it being the same as in \citet{MR4178188}.
-In Section~\ref{sec-implementation} we discuss the current implementations of all the presented algorithms in the \texttt{R} \citep{R-base} package \texttt{sanssouci} \citep{sanssouci}.
-Finally, a few numerical experiments are presented in Section Section~\ref{sec-numeric} to demonstrate the computation time gain.
+In Section~\ref{sec-implementation}, we discuss the current implementations of all the presented algorithms in the \texttt{R} \citep{R-base} package \texttt{sanssouci} \citep{sanssouci}, with an example code.
+A few numerical experiments are presented in Section~\ref{sec-numeric} to demonstrate the computation time gain.
+We reproduce here, in Figure~\ref{fig-benchmark_intro}, the striking results of one of those experiments, where the combination of the two new algorithms improves the computation time by a factor \(33000\).
+Finally, after some concluding remarks in Section~\ref{sec-conclusion}, the proofs of all results, including the proof that Algorithm~\ref{algo-formal-curve} indeed computes correctly the curve, are presented in Section~\ref{sec-proofs}.